 Now, of course, I am a traitor to my class of origin, since I live in East Vancouver.
 However, I do notice the creeping gentrification of East Van, meaning that my class of origin is coming to reclaim me.

-Race: some theorists of course say that there is no such thing, that we are all just part of the human race, which works for me.
+Race: some theorists say that there is no such thing, that we are all just part of the human race, which works for me.
 Ancestrally, I have English, Scottish, Irish and Dutch forbears, all of which places me firmly in the Caucasian category, although like most Caucasians I have never been to the Caucasus.

 Gender: male, and probably somewhere close to the middle of the Kinsey continuum.
 It’s been an interesting journey, being male in the second half of the 20th century and the beginning of the 21st.
-Some moments come to mind: getting beaten up at camp when I was 13 because I was bookish, and didn’t conform to the young-athletic-brutal model of early teenage masculinity; getting married late for my generation (29), partly at least because of the ambivalence of the church (I was ordained at 24) around issues of sexuality; in midlife, having (like most clergy) been a “mother’s son” up to that point, becoming more sympathetic to my father and exploring what masculinity had meant for him; finding myself at 50 without “a house, a car and some decent clothes”–an actual quotation from my father, and thereby recognizing my distance from the lifestyle of the classic bourgeois male; and currently, happy enough with where I am on whatever scale of masculinity I might care to use to measure it, and simultaneously with no desire to do so.
+Some moments come to mind: getting beaten up at camp when I was 13 because I was bookish, and didn’t conform to the young-athletic-brutal model of early teenage masculinity; getting married late for my generation (29), partly at least because of the ambivalence of the church (I was ordained at 24) around issues of sexuality; in midlife, having been (like most clergy) a “mother’s son” up to that point, becoming more sympathetic to my father and exploring what masculinity had meant for him; finding myself at 50 without “a house, a car and some decent clothes”–an actual quotation from my father, and thereby recognizing my distance from the lifestyle of the classic bourgeois male; and currently, happy enough with where I am on whatever scale of masculinity I might care to use to measure it, and simultaneously with no desire to do so.

 Education: lots, not all of it useful.
 (I think here of Mark Twain’s comment that he had no intention of letting his schooling interfere with his education.)
 Did an English degree at UBC (should have done Classics or modern languages); an MDiv (Master of Divinity, pastoral), first two years at the College of the Resurrection, Mirfield, West Yorkshire, with a finishing year at General Seminary in NYC; a ThM (Master of Theology, academic) at Trinity College in Toronto; and then the PhD at the University of St Michael’s College at U of T–because the U of T PhD which I had been assured would start in 1973 didn’t get going until 1976.

 Globally, I am focussing my energy on supporting the movement to end the Israeli occupation of Palestine.
 After working on this issue since 2008, I am increasingly convinced that the ending of the occupation is the best thing that could happen for Israel as well as for Palestine.
 I see the failure of the 2014 talks as a positive thing, because it turned public attention to alternatives.
 Paradoxically, even perversely, I see good coming out of the Gaza war (2008-09), in that Israel’s paranoia became more and more evident to the international community.
 Again paradoxically, I welcome the re-election of hypocrite and war criminal Benjamin Netanyahu, because as many commentators have made clear, his re-election makes clear that there is no hope from his government for the two-state solution, which the other leading party might have fudged.
 I hope that the BDS movement (boycott, divestment and sanctions) will through international support have the same effect in Israel, manifestly now an apartheid state, that the similar movement did for South Africa.
-Donald Trump tells us that he can’t see why he couldn’t resolve this conflict in short order, perhaps the most ignorant comment of his administration to date.
+Donald Trump tells us that he can’t see why he couldn’t resolve this conflict in short order, one of the most ignorant comments of his administration to date.

 Religious/spiritual: I’m a post-denominational Anglican, and an interfaith-oriented Christian.
 My watchword here comes from philosopher Ken Wilber: include and transcend.
 I do affirm within this framework that Jesus is the man–the archetypal man of the west, as Jung says, and the prime resource of the church as it morphs from fortress church through emerging church to pilgrim church, from church stuck to church on the move.
 I also affirm that Thomas Merton is the contemporary spiritual guide best equipped to lead us into the ways of compassion, justice and peace.
 His being named by Pope Francis in his address to the US Congress in September 2015 brought his name to the attention of millions who had never previously heard of him; and this can only be to the good.